 A. The Internet Hospital Directory posts an extensive list of links to U.S. and foreign hospital Web sites.
 The Find Healthcare Center database provides U.S. hospital names, address, phone numbers and links to the hospital's web site.

-B. U.S. News and World Report ranks of the best hospitals in the country.
+B. A number of websites provide rankings of the best hospitals, including U.S. News and World Report, Consumer Reports, Healthgrades, and The Leapfrog Group.
 You might also want to try the "top" hospital search on the Castle Connolly Web site.